-One thing that might fuck your shit up is that some clients will want to meet in person.
+One thing that might mess you up is that some clients will want to meet in person.
 Since you probably won’t be in the city you’re choosing to target, you’ll have to fudge it a little.
 If you run into this, make up an excuse and try to arrange communication through Skype and email.

 I’ve personally experimented with both a copywriting and proofreading website.
-Unfortunately, I let them both go to shit because I tried to delegate too quickly and fucked up on too many deadlines and submitted low-quality work (I had such little faith that I’d be able to get clients that I didn’t even include a payment option on the sites!).
+Unfortunately, I let them both get worse because I tried to delegate too quickly and messed up on too many deadlines and submitted low-quality work (I had such little faith that I’d be able to get clients that I didn’t even include a payment option on the sites!).

 I was surprised to find out just how easy it was to attract paying customers with a decent-looking website and a thoughtful pitch.
 Even though I cocked it up, I immediately saw that the ROI on a service-based website was much better and faster than on a niche site or a blog.

 If you can learn to manage clients and freelancers, a service business is a great way to procure a nice stream of semi-passive income.

 P.S.
 If you’re looking for a model to follow for someone focusing on a service-based business, check out what Dylan Madden from Calm And Collected is doing.
 He’s got it right.
 In a few years time, I’m 100% sure he’ll have the money and freedom to travel whenever he pleases.